BIDS-collaborative/the-carpool-project/README.md

 ## Driving Down Cost

 Just imagine being able to go anywhere anytime for $0.25 per mile, and not have to park.
 This is one-tenth the cost of a taxi, one-fourth the cost of owning a car, and is less than the average cost of public transportation.
 As such, if carpooling becomes culturally significant, it will not only dramatically reduce the cost of our mobility, but catalyze it further, and do so in a safe and sustainable manner.
-Success promises to both reduce inequality in America and be a force multiplier on it's economic growth.
+Success promises to both reduce inequality in America and be a force multiplier on its economic growth.

 ## Time For Something New

-Given how much importance we all have placed on sustainability for many years now, it's hard to fathom how we got to where we are today.
+Given the importance we all have placed on sustainability for many years now, it's hard to fathom how we got to where we are today.
 Our daily movements are more costly and congested than ever before, not to mention more damaging to the future of our planet.
 Because the very nature of the sharing economy is both erratic and frenetic, it has not alleviated but contributed to the problem.
 And among the culprits, I include the ride-sharing sector as we know it today.
 So this is a big challenge.
 But I’m confident that capitalism and humanity can conspire to solve the problem, and relatively quickly at that.

 ## The Value of the BIDS Collaborative